 (2) Pain and suffering in the following instances:

 (ii) only in cases of permanent loss of a bodily function, permanent disfigurement or permanent dismemberment where the medical and dental expenses referred to in paragraph (3) are in excess of $1,500.

 (3) Medical and dental expenses including the reasonable value of reasonable and necessary medical and dental services, prosthetic devices and necessary ambulance, hospital, professional nursing, and physical therapy expenses accrued and anticipated in the diagnosis, care and recovery of the claimant.

 (6) Property losses.

 The provisions of Section 8553(c)(2) most frequently affect personal injury claims by barring injury victims from recovering compensation for pain and suffering, unless if the injury results in: (1) death, or (2) injury where medical bills are in excess of $1,500, and the victim suffers permanent loss of a bodily function, permanent disfigurement, or permanent dismemberment.

 If you were seriously hurt, but are unsure as to whether you have a permanent injury, you should discuss your specific circumstances with an attorney experienced in litigating premises liability claims against the government.

 Free Legal Consultation With an Experienced Injury Attorney

 Injury claims against cities are subject to complex regulations.
-It is in your best interests to be represented by an experienced slip and fall accident attorney.
+It is in your interests to be represented by an experienced slip and fall accident attorney.
 To speak confidentially with a personal injury lawyer at the Wieand Law Firm, LLC about your personal injury claim against Philadelphia, call us today at (215) 666-7777 for a free legal consultation.

 Disclaimer: This page does not constitute legal advice and should not be construed as legal advice.
 It is for informational purposes only.
 This information may not be current law or may contain errors.
 You should always consult with an attorney if you have specific legal questions or concerns.